-As of June 30, 2023, based on fair value, our portfolio consisted of 64.9% first lien senior secured debt investments (of which 71.7% we consider to be unitranche debt investments (including "last out" portions of such loans)), 8.2% second lien senior secured debt investments, 6.2% unsecured debt investments, 13.6% preferred equity investments and 7.1% common equity investments.
+As of September 30, 2023, based on fair value, our portfolio consisted of 66.6% first lien senior secured debt investments (of which 73.1% we consider to be unitranche debt investments (including "last out" portions of such loans)), 7.1% second lien senior secured debt investments, 6.5% unsecured debt investments, 13.6% preferred equity investments and 6.2% common equity investments.

-As of June 30, 2023, our weighted average total yield of the portfolio at fair value and amortized cost was 10.4% and 10.4%, respectively, and our weighted average yield of accruing debt and income producing securities at fair value and amortized cost was 12.3% and 12.2%, respectively.
+As of September 30, 2023, our weighted average total yield of the portfolio at fair value and amortized cost was 10.7% and 10.6%, respectively, and our weighted average yield of accruing debt and income producing securities at fair value and amortized cost was 12.5% and 12.3%, respectively(1).
+As of September 30, 2023, the weighted average spread of total debt investments was 6.7%.

-As of June 30, 2023, we had investments in 119 portfolio companies with an aggregate fair value of \$6.4 billion.
-As of June 30, 2023, we had net leverage of 0.83x debt-to-equity.
+As of September 30, 2023, we had investments in 122 portfolio companies with an aggregate fair value of \$6.2 billion.
+As of September 30, 2023, we had net leverage of 0.77x debt-to-equity.

 We expect the pace of our originations to vary with the pace of repayments.
 In periods with lower repayment volume, the pace of our originations is expected to slow.
-Currently, rising interest rates, reduced refinancing activity and market uncertainty has led to a decline in merger and acquisitions activity which in turn has led to moderate repayments and originations over the quarter.
+Currently, uncertainty around the pace of inflation growth, in conjunction with elevated interest rates and slowing global gross domestic product growth continue to weigh on merger and acquisitions activity, though activity has picked up from earlier in the year.
+We have seen more new deal opportunities from refinancings, add-on acquisitions and buyout activity over the quarter.
 In addition, although the pace of originations remains slow, the credit quality of our portfolio has been consistent.
 We continue to focus on investing in recession resistant industries that we are familiar with, including service oriented sectors such as software, insurance, food and beverage and healthcare, and on additional financings to our existing borrowers.
-The majority of our investments are supported by sophisticated financial sponsors who provide operational and financial resources.
+Blue Owl serves as the administrative agent on many of our investments and the majority of our investments are supported by sophisticated financial sponsors who provide operational and financial resources.
 In addition, the current lending environment is favorable to direct lenders, which gives us the ability to structure the terms and spreads of such deals to include wider spreads, lower loan to values, extended call protection, attractive leverage profiles and credit protections.
+We are continuing to monitor the effect that market volatility, including as a result of an elevated interest rate environment may have on our portfolio companies and our investment activities.

-Many of the companies in which we invest have experienced relief and are experiencing improved profitability from earlier supply chain disruptions resulting from the pandemic, the war between Russia and Ukraine and elements of geopolitical, economic and financial market instability.
+Many of the companies in which we invest have experienced relief and are experiencing improved profitability from earlier supply chain disruptions and elements of geopolitical, economic and financial market instability.
 In addition, we have seen a moderation in input costs which has helped to offset the impact of rising rates and support growth.
 These companies are continuing to see solid demand with modest growth in both revenues and EBITDA.
 However, in the event that the U.S. economy enters into a protracted recession, it is possible that the results of some of the middle market companies similar to those in which we invest could experience deterioration.
 While we are not seeing signs of an overall, broad deterioration in our results or those of our portfolio companies at this time, there can be no assurance that the performance of certain of our portfolio companies will not be negatively impacted by economic conditions, which could have a negative impact on our future results.